RolandWArnold/custom-react-pdf-viewer/README.md

 A small, self-contained demo that renders PDFs with Mozilla pdf.js and a custom toolbar (Prev/Next, page jump, zoom, and find bar) in React + TypeScript.

+This package is ESM-only.
+Works in Vite/Rollup/Next/webpack 5+.

 ## Quick start
 ```bash
 yarn install